Plume-org/docs/source/environment.html.md

 ---
 title: Useful Environment Variables
+icon: file-text
+summary: 'Plume uses environment variable to configure instances.
+You can use them to configure the database, or the HTTP interface for instance.'
 ---

 Plume relies on some environment variables for some configuration options.
 You can either set them before